wizarud/wayOS/README.md

 - Support Context file that contains the array of key-value pairs for keyword and response messages.
 - Interpret Context by finding the best fit of keyword and response that match the user's message.
 - Generate Text, Image, Menu for HTML, LINE and Facebook Page Messenger in JSON Format.
-- Http Endpoints for REST Api including LINE and Facebook.
+- Webhooks endpoints for LINE, Facebook and simple REST provider.
 - Programmatic Features such as forwarding, built-in and session variables, conditional and also support REST calling, WebScrapping (Jsoup).
+- Push Notification.
 - Additional Features such as Context Builder by using TSV or just the simple text for FAQ, Form, Quiz and Catalog that has the add to cart menu.

 ## Installation
-- Install as jar to the WEB-INF/lib of [Play](https://github.com/wizarud/play) Web Project.
+- Install as jar to the WEB-INF/lib of [Play](https://github.com/wizarud/Play).

-## Contributor
+## Developer

 **Wisarut Srisawet**